Artisan Center Theater

 Artisan Center Theater was a community theater based in the Dallas/Fort Worth area.
 The theater operated a 195-seat, theater in the round that featured musicals.
-Additionally, it had a second stage of 150-seats where performances of comedies, light dramas, musical reviews and children performing for children in the Artisan Children's Theater used to be performed. later the second stage was used for rehearsals and classes hosted by the theater, with both children's theater and community shows being performed on the recently renamed “Dee-Ann Blair Stage” named after the late co-founder.
+Additionally, it had a second stage of 150-seats where performances of comedies, light dramas, musical reviews and children performing for children in the Artisan Children's Theater used to be performed. later the second stage was used for rehearsals and classes hosted by the theater, with both children's theater and community shows being performed on the renamed “Dee-Ann Blair Stage” named after the late co-founder.
 Artisan Center Theater was open year-round daily except for Sundays and Wednesdays.
 Artisan produced over 15 shows per year, from Broadway classics to some lesser known straight plays with over 100,000 patrons annually.
+Artisan closed in July 2024 after rent disputes between the owner, Richard Blair and the landlord of the building.

 History

 Artisan Center Theater opened its doors March 2003 with the southern comedy Steel Magnolias.
 Its first home was located in the North Hills Mall, North Richland Hills, TX.
 When the North Hills Mall closed in January 2005, Artisan relocated next to the former Belaire Theater in the Belaire Shopping Plaza.

 The theater was last located at 444 E. Pipeline Road, Hurst, Texas 76053, (817) 284–1200.

-Artisan produced year round plays and musicals totaling twenty two productions in 2016.
+Artisan produced year round plays and musicals.
+Artisan closed in July 2024 after over 21 years of operation, with its last performance being of the musical Anastasia, performed at the local Birdville High School.